aamedina/clojure.llvm/README.md

 ## Prerequisites

-Mac OS X with LLVM 3.4 built from source & installed to /usr/local/opt/llvm
+Mac OS X with LLVM 3.5 built from source.
+If you use Homebrew, you can build and install LLVM with the following command:

+    $ brew install llvm35 --HEAD --with-clang --with-libcxx --with-asan --all-targets --rtti

 ## Usage